cloud-native-canada/k8s_setup_tools/docs/app_deployment.md

 !!! result
     We can see that kubeconfig file is very simple and it has:

     - list of clusters
     - list of contexts
-    - list of users (simply a way to authinticate with a cluster)
+    - list of users (simply a way to authenticate with a cluster)
     - Current context

 !!! note